4 key insights from our new Forrester Consulting thought leadership paper

 We live in a world where technological advancements drive businesses to change how they add value to their customers.
 And modern business is changing the way B2B and B2C payments are made.
 But, as more merchants change their business models, sell in more countries, and accept more payment methods, the payment landscape has become convoluted.
 For example, over 60% of payment decision-makers say that the most time-consuming areas are matching payments to invoices and reconciling reporting from different gateways/processors.
 This shows just how much of a drain recurring payment operations can be without the right payment processor(s).

-It’s, therefore, no surprise that many firms have large teams to manage complex payment operations.
-86% have more than 20 full-time employees (FTEs) to handle recurring payments.
-In the UK, on average, businesses have between 30 and 40 FTEs/people responsible for receiving payments.
+It’s, therefore, no surprize that many firms have large teams to manage complex payment operations.
+In the US, 85% have more than 20 full-time employees (FTEs) to handle recurring payments.

 2. Slow payment intake is a particularly tricky challenge for many businesses

 But what’s causing these high DSO numbers?
 To put it simply, a combination of complex banking rules and procedures and time-consuming manual processes.
 60% of firms said that matching payments to invoices and reconciling reporting from different gateways/processors is a huge inconvenience.
-And 77% of respondents say that reducing DSO is high or critically high on their agenda for 2021.
+And 80% of US decision makers say that reducing DSO is high or critically high on their agenda.

 3. Businesses typically have high failure rates, affecting the bottom line (while also increasing churn and bad debt)